bradweiner/blog/content/authors/brad/_index.md

 user_groups:
 ---

-Brad Weiner was the Senior Director of Data Science at Capture Higher Ed.
-He lives in Minneapolis, MN.
+Brad Weiner is the Director of Data Science at The University of Colorado Boulder.
+He lives in Erie, CO.